moazbasheer/Data-Structures-and-algorithms/README.md

 # Data-Structures-and-algorithms
-Interesting applications and practises about data structures and algorithms
+Some applications and practices about data structures and algorithms